serverdensity/sd-agent-core-plugins/mysql/README.md

 # Installation

-The MySQL check is included in the Datadog Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your MySQL servers.
-If you need the newest version of the check, install the `dd-check-mysql` package.
+The MySQL check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=mysql).
+To install the MySQL check install the `sd-agent-mysql` package.

 # Configuration

 ### Prepare MySQL

-On each MySQL server, create a database user for the Datadog Agent:
+On each MySQL server, create a database user for the Server Density Agent:

 ```
-mysql> CREATE USER 'datadog'@'localhost' IDENTIFIED BY '<YOUR_CHOSEN_PASSWORD>';
+mysql> CREATE USER 'serverdensity'@'localhost' IDENTIFIED BY '<YOUR_CHOSEN_PASSWORD>';
 Query OK, 0 rows affected (0.00 sec)
 ```

 The Agent needs a few privileges to collect metrics.
 Grant its user ONLY the following privileges:

 ```
-mysql> GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;
+mysql> GRANT REPLICATION CLIENT ON *.* TO 'serverdensity'@'localhost' WITH MAX_USER_CONNECTIONS 5;
 Query OK, 0 rows affected, 1 warning (0.00 sec)

-mysql> GRANT PROCESS ON *.* TO 'datadog'@'localhost';
+mysql> GRANT PROCESS ON *.* TO 'serverdensity'@'localhost';
 Query OK, 0 rows affected (0.00 sec)
 ```